11 Best Anti-Spam Plugins for WordPress to Keep Your Site Clean

 At this time, you might be getting a ton of spammy comments that you would like to eliminate.
 You are in luck, Anti-spam is the perfect example of an excellent solution to block comment spam.
 Do you know what’s best?
 Anti-spam is – hence the name – a WordPress plugin that gets rid of annoying spam.
 When it comes to Anti-spam, all it takes is to download and install the plugin and you are ready to roll.
 Indeed, there is no need to performing any editing and setting up; Anti-spam works upon installation.

 One of the features of Anti-spam is storing blocked comments in the spam folder.
-You can then manually delete them or even approve some of the comments if needed.
+You can manually delete them or even approve some comments if needed.
 Bear in mind, Anti-spam is exclusive to blocking comment spam only.
 If you are searching for other spam and malware protection, you better look into any other anti-spam WordPress plugin that we have in this collection.

 7. BulletProof Security

 BulletProof Security is an all-in-one website protector to keep your pages operating flawlessly regardless of spam, attacks and other malicious activities.
 It keeps your online space protected and safe at all times.
 Besides, pre-install a plugin like BulletProof Security and never run into any issue after the volume of traffic increases.
 Better be safe early on than sorry afterward.
-BulletProof Security rocks a one-click setup wizard, making sure that all users can benefit from its amazing features.
+BulletProof Security rocks a one-click setup wizard, ensuring that all users can benefit from its amazing features.

 8. Wordfence Security